ms1moes/ms1moes/README.md

 ![MasterHead](img.jpg)
 <h2 align="center"> I'm an average C enjoyer </h2>

-- Currently my main languages are C/C++ but i know a little bit of javascript and python !
+- Currently my main languages are C/C++ but I am able to adapt !

 - If you want to contact me: **barretoguel@gmail.com**